Quantum Shortcut to Adiabaticity for State Preparation in a Finite-Sized Jaynes-Cummings Lattice: Abstract

 \section{Abstract}

 In noisy quantum systems, achieving high-fidelity state preparation using the adiabatic approach faces a dilemma: either extending the evolution time to reduce diabatic transitions or shortening it to mitigate decoherence effects.
-Here, we present a quantum shortcut to adiabaticity for state preparation in a finite-sized Jaynes-Cummings lattice by applying a counter-diabatic (CD) driving along given adiabatic trajectories.
-Leveraging the symmetry of eigenstates in this system, we derive a simplified CD Hamiltonian that only involves local qubit-cavity couplings for a two-site lattice with one polariton excitation.
-Additionally, we derive the analytical form of the CD Hamiltonian for this lattice with two excitations.
-Our numerical results demonstrate that this scheme is robust against circuit errors and environmental noise, with characterization achievable through qubit detection.
-The simplified CD Hamiltonian can be implemented in physical systems with realistic parameters.
-This approach can lead to a promising pathway to high-fidelity state preparation within a significantly reduced timescale compared to conventional adiabatic methods.
+Here, we present a quantum shortcut to adiabaticity for state preparation in a finite-sized Jaynes-Cummings lattice by applying counter-diabatic (CD) driving along given adiabatic trajectories.
+Leveraging the symmetry of eigenstates in our system, we convert the CD driving to an implementable Hamiltonian that only involves local qubit-cavity couplings for a two-site lattice with one polariton excitation.
+Additionally, we derive a partial analytical form of the CD driving for the lattice with two excitations.
+Our numerical results demonstrate that circuit errors and environmental noise have negligible effects on our scheme under practical parameters.
+We also show that our scheme can be characterized through the detection of qubit operators.
+This approach can lead to a promising pathway to high-fidelity state preparation in a significantly reduced timescale when compared to conventional adiabatic methods.